-• 203 Application: NRG/Generation Bridge (ArcLight) (EC21-74)
+203 Application: NRG/Generation Bridge (ArcLight) (EC21-74)

-On April 6, 2021, Certain NRG project companies, including Connecticut Jet Power LLC ("Connecticut Jet"), Devon Power LLC ("Devon"), Middletown Power LLC ("Middletown"), and Montville Power LLC ("Montville"), requested authorization for a transaction pursuant to which 100% of the membership interest in the NRG project companies will be sold to Generation Bridge Acquisition, LLC ("Purchaser"), a wholly-owned, indirect subsidiary of ArcLight Fund VI, which is itself affiliated with Great River Hydro.
-Workpapers supporting approval of the proposed transaction were filed on June 24, 2021.
-This matter is pending before the FERC.
+On August 18, 2021, the FERC authorized a transaction pursuant to which 100% of the membership interest in certain NRG Project Companies79 will be sold to Generation Bridge Acquisition, LLC ("Purchaser"), a wholly-owned, indirect subsidiary of ArcLight Fund VI, which is itself affiliated with Great River Hydro.80 This matter is pending before the FERC.
+Pursuant to the August 18 order, notice must be filed within 10 days of consummation of the transaction, which as of the date of this Report has not yet occurred.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-• 203 Application: Exelon Generation (EC21-57)
+203 Application: Exelon Generation (EC21-57)